popoloni/astropy/wrappers/README.md

 ## 📚 Integration with Main System

-These wrappers complement the main astropy system by providing:
+These wrappers complement the main astronightplanner system by providing:
 - **Focused interfaces** for specific use cases
 - **Simplified access** to complex functionality
 - **Pythonista compatibility** without code changes
 - **Consistent user experience** across platforms

-For comprehensive functionality, use the main `astropy.py` script directly or the wrapper scripts in the root directory (`run_tests.py`, `run_demo.py`).
+For comprehensive functionality, use the main `astronightplanner.py` script directly or the wrapper scripts in the root directory (`run_tests.py`, `run_demo.py`).